SelfPrivacy/selfprivacy-nixos-config/README.md

 In any case a Nix flake input is specified using some special _references_ syntax, including URLs, revisions, etc, described in manual: https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-flake.html#examples.
 Such reference can be used inside `flake.nix` or as an argument to `nix flake` commands.
 When a new reference is encountered Nix downloads and extracts it to /nix/store.

 Before and after running `nix flake lock` (or `nix flake update`) commands you would most likely want to list current inputs using `nix flake metadata`, which are read from `flake.lock` file.
-Although, Nix should also print a diff between changed referrences once changed.
+Although, Nix should also print a diff between changed references once changed.

 `--commit-lock-file` option tells Nix commands to do `git commit flake.lock` automatically, creating a new commit for you.